-TRAP OPERATION: Traps are permitted to operate from March 1 to May 31 ONLY.
+TRAP OPERATION: It is suggested that traps be operated from March 1 to May 31 ONLY.
 This is to avoid incidental catch of non-target species.
 After May 31, fledglings of beneficial species such as cardinals, mockingbirds, buntings, and finches are most abundant and are more likely to be accidentally trapped.